Malacca State Legislative Assembly

 Former Malacca State Legislative Assembly building which is now the Democratic Government Museum.

 The Malacca State Legislative Assembly (Dewan Undangan Negeri Melaka) is the unicameral legislature of the Malaysian state of Malacca.
 It is composed of 28 members who are elected from single-member constituencies throughout the state.
-Elections are held no more than five years apart, along with elections to the federal parliament and other state assemblies (except Sarawak and Sabah).
+Elections are held no more than five years apart, along with elections to the federal parliament and other state assemblies.

 The State Legislative Assembly convenes at the Malacca State Secretariat Building, also known as the Seri Negeri complex in Ayer Keroh.